EtherealEngine/Blockchain-in-a-Box/packages/contracts/README.md

 Next, you will need public wallet addresses, which are derived from BIP39 mnemonics.

 These should be unique and generated per chain you hope to deploy to.
 You will need keys for both your signer and your treasury.
-The signer is responsible for signing off on transactions, while the treasury holds items and tokens on behalf of your org as a network peer.
+The signer is responsible for signing off on transactions, while the treasury holds assets and coins on behalf of your org as a network peer.

 Make sure you are generating addresses for the ethereum network.
 They will have a "0x" at the beginning.